purvag15/Fashion-Intelligence-Systems/README.md

 The csv file to_be_predicted contains the features of the product input by a fashion designer to predict its trendiness.
 The csv file shein_data_webtool and flipkart_kids_data are example files of how data is scraped from the e-commerce websites.

-Programming language used : Python
+Programming language used : Python.
-Platform Used - Jupyter Notebook
+Platform Used - Jupyter Notebook.